This guide is for macOS. Guides for other platforms are coming soon.

 Viewing logs

-Review detailed MCP logs from Claude Desktop:
+Review detailed MCP logs from Claude Desktop:- Server connection events

 - Configuration issues